Home The City of Vancouver Vancouver’s John Hendry Park Trout Lake Park and Community Centre

 The Trout Lake Community Centre’s address is 3360 Victoria Drive.
 The facilities are in the southwest corner of John Hendry Park.
 It’s a pretty typical community centre with a fitness centre and programs for all ages.

 At the Trout Lake Community Centre there is a preschool, sports activities in the gym and programming for seniors.
 There are also fitness, art, dance and other classes for children, teens and adults.
-There are plenty of recreation programs available to the public, some aimed at kids and some at adults.
+There are plenty of recreation programs available to the public, some geared for kids and some geared for adults.

-In 2010 community centre got a new ice rink.
-It was used by athletes at the 2010 Olympics as a place to practice.
-Now, it’s open to the public and has a good amount of programming – at least in normal years when there isn’t a pandemic.
+The community centre got a new ice rink in 2010.
+It was used by athletes during the 2010 Winter Olympic Games in Vancouver as a place to practice.
+Now, it’s open to the public and has a good amount of programming.
 There is public skating, drop-in hockey and skating lessons on offer.

 Trout Lake Events